INCA BRIDGE AT MACHU PICCHU

 The Trail

-The trail to the bridge is relatively flat (compared to Huayna Picchu and Machu Picchu Mountain) and runs along an Inca-built trail.
+The trail to the bridge is relatively flat (compared to Huayna Picchu, Huchuy Picchu Mountain, and Machu Picchu Mountain) and runs along an Inca-built trail.
 There are areas where the drop is very sheer and the path is quite narrow without railings (about 1.5m in most parts).
 It’s safe to hike as long as you are paying attention.
 The hike is easy.
 But watch out of upcoming folks.

 Inca Bridge Machu Picchu